-If you were to poll the residents of your neighborhood to see how many of them own a garden hose, the percentage of those that do against those who do not would probably be high.
+If you were to poll the residents of your neighborhood to see how many of them own a garden hose, the percentage is probably pretty high.
 For homeowners, there are several reasons why owning a garden hose can be beneficial.
-With one, you can manually wash your vehicles, water your garden, or even let your kids play water tag.
+With one, you can manually wash your vehicles, water your garden, or even let your kids play water tag on a hot day.
 Simply put, they are not mandatory, but you are doing yourself a disservice if you do not currently own one.
-But, even if you own one, does it perform to your lofty expectations?
-No matter why you are here today, the following ten garden hoses would make a worthy addition to your yard.
+Even if you own one, does it perform to your expectations?

 10 Best Garden Hoses